codio/tutorial_yo_angular/annotations.md

 Writing unit tests make it easier to catch bugs as your app gets bigger and when more developers join your team.
 The scaffolding feature of Yeoman makes writing unit tests easier so no excuse for not writing your own tests! ;)

 @annotation:tour
-#Building for Production
+#Get Ready for Production
 ![yeoman sitting](img/yeoman-sitting.png)

 Ready to show your beautiful todo app to the world?
 Let’s try to create a production version of our application.
 We’ll want to lint our code, run our tests, concatenate and minify our scripts and styles to save on those network requests, optimize images if we were using any, compile the output of any preprocessors we’re using and in general make our application really lean.
 Phew!

-Amazingly we can achieve all of this just by runningGrunt in one of 2 ways
+Amazingly we can achieve all of this just by running Grunt in one of 2 ways

 - from  the Run menu dropdown, select 'Grunt Build'
 - from the command line, `grunt`

 This command will go through the Grunt tasks and configuration Yeoman has set up for you and create a version of your app we can ship.
 Give it a minute and you should be presented with a completed build and a report of how long the build took to complete and where time was spent:

+Your lean, production-ready application is now available in a dist folder in the root of your project.
+These are the files that you can put on your server using FTP or any other deployment methods